webmasterkai/wayoffthegrid/docs/orientation/8-seacocks.md

 Middle board under cockpit under berth that usually has storage above it.
 Also accessed via a small hatch in the lazarette.

 * **(9)** Bronze - Used for RO water maker.
 From lazarette pull down toward you.
 From above push down to starboard.

+## Maintenance

+Each factory installed seacock is made from a material which allows the valve to be free of corrosion and electrolysis.
+They require no electrical "bonding".

+These valves still require regular inspection and lubrication.
+Inspect hose clamps carefully.
+Any rusted clamps should be replaced immediately.
+All hoses should be fitted with two clamps for redundancy.
+Activate the handle and lubricate the seals at least twice yearly.
+A quality waterproof grease or vegetable oil can be used as a lubricant.

+### Through Hull Installation - AFTERMARKET

+Each factory installed seacock or through hull is installed in an area where the core material has been removed to prevent the incursion of water into the core.
+Before installing any additional through hulls, the core must be removed in that area and the area sealed and locally reinforced with additional layers of fibreglass and/or backing plates.
+We recommend that a skilled professional experienced with cored hull construction install any desired additional through hulls.